serverless/dashboard/docs/using/metrics.md

 *faas.coldstart* tag and allows you to filter on functions that required a cold start.

-* **Function Duration** This is collected as the duration metric and is useful for identifying performance outliers across your orginization.
+* **Function Duration** This is collected as the duration metric and is useful for identifying performance outliers across your organization.

 ### Creating your own views
-If you'd like to save filters with your team, you can custom views.
+If you'd like to save filters with your team, you can create shared custom views.

 To do this click the "Create View" button on the Scopes Menu and choose a Scope to apply.
 It's helpful to include a precise name, and description